-- f) The pass mark for each subject will be 50% marks, which is a "C" grade; - g) The proportional contribution for written and practical examinations in SA shall be 60% & 40%, but FA shall constitute 50% of the university examinations. - h) FA will consist of a minimum of four individual/group
+- a) The pass mark for each subject will be 50% marks, which is a "C" grade; - b) The proportional contribution for written and practical

-- assignments contributing 30% and at least two continuous assessment tests contributing 70%.
-The continuous assessment tests shall constitute 50% theory and 50% practical tests. - i) A student who does not meet the pass mark in any subject will be required to sit for a supplementary examination. - j) No candidate shall be allowed to sit for supplementary examination in more than three failed courses at any given time irrespective of grade-point average (GPA) and shall be discontinued from the programme.
-Supplementary examination shall include both theory and practical/clinical components even when the candidate failed either of the two. - k) A pass in a supplementary examination shall be recorded as a "C" grade.
+- examinations in SA shall be 60% & 40%, but FA shall constitute 50% of the university examinations. - c) FA will consist of a minimum of four individual/group assignments contributing 30% and at least two continuous assessment tests contributing 70%.
+The continuous assessment tests shall constitute 50% theory and 50% practical tests. - d) A student who does not meet the pass mark in any subject will be required to sit for a supplementary examination as long as the candidate attains an overall score GPA >1.6. - e) No candidate shall be allowed to sit for supplementary examination with an overall GPA of less than 1.6. and shall be discontinued from the programme.
+Supplementary examination shall include both theory and practical/clinical components even when the candidate failed either of the two. - f) A pass in a supplementary examination shall be recorded as a "C" grade.
 The mark obtained in FA is not considered in the computation of supplementary examination results.
-A student who fails a supplementary examination shall carry over the subject(s) into the subsequent year when next offered; - 1) A student who fails the examinations of the carried-over course(s), shall be allowed to do a supplementary; - m)A student who fails a supplementary of a carried over course shall be discontinued; - n) First year students are not allowed to repeat the year of study; - o) No student will be allowed to repeat any one-year of study more than once; - p) The final decision for student continuation or discontinuation from studies shall be made by the university Senate at the end of the audit year upon completion of each semester; - q) The maximum number of years allowable before the student completes the MD programme is seven (07) years
+A student who fails a supplementary examination as long as the overall GPA score is ≥1.8, shall be allowed to carry over the failed subject(s) into the subsequent year when next offered; - g) A student who fails the examinations of the carried-over course(s), shall be allowed to do a supplementary; - h) A student who fails a supplementary of a carried over course shall be discontinued; - i) First year students are not allowed to repeat the year of study; - j) No student will be allowed to repeat any one-year of study more than once; - k) The final decision for student continuation or discontinuation from studies shall be made by the university Senate at the end of the audit year upon completion of each semester - 1) The maximum number of years allowable before the student completes the MD programme is seven (07) years